Unleash/unleash/website/docs/how-to/how-to-add-strategy-constraints.md

 You can update any existing constraint by doing one of the following:

-- Open the "add constraints" menu and modify existing constraints.
-- Using the constraint's "edit" button to bring up the constraints menu.
+- Edit the strategy that has the constraint you want to update and then using the constraint's "edit" button you see all the options availabe to edit that constraint.